The Catholic Daughters of the Americas is one of the oldest and largest organizations of Catholic women in the Americas.

 Our Lady's Guild is a nonprofit organization established to provide fellowship and spiritual growth to all women affiliated with the Catholic Community of the Longview area.

 Membership is open to all women affiliated with the Catholic community of the Longview area; dues are $15 per year.
-As a member, you are required to assist with our ONLY fundraising project, a city-wide Enchilada sale held in February.
+As a member, you are required to assist with our ONLY fundraising project, a BINGO game.
 The proceeds are used to fund various Catholic activities in the Longview area.

 The Guild contributes to various church andcommunity programs such as Martha’s Kitchen, Gabriel Project, Right to Life, and educational scholarships.